 Pivot vs Edge

-The harder the snow, the more difficult it will be to dig into your edges and not loose control.
+The harder the snow, the more difficult it will be to dig into your edges and not lose control.

-Unless your a very experienced skier with the ability to control your edges and counter-balance to stop yourself falling – then try this technique instead:
+Unless you're a very experienced skier with the ability to control your edges and counter-balance to stop yourself from falling - then try this technique instead:

 Keep a stable wide stance and pivot through the turn and gently edge towards the end of the turn or when you come into contact with softer snow.